Yogurt: Lactose intolerance

 Lactose intolerance is a condition in which people have symptoms due to the decreased ability to digest lactose, a sugar found in dairy products.
 In 2010, the European Food Safety Authority (EFSA) determined that lactose intolerance can be alleviated by ingesting live yogurt cultures (lactobacilli) that are able to digest the lactose in other dairy products.
 The scientific review by EFSA enabled yogurt manufacturers to use a health claim on product labels, provided that the "yogurt should contain at least 108 CFU live starter microorganisms (Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus) per gram.
-The target population is individuals with lactose maldigestion."
+The target population is individuals with lactose maldigestion".
 A 2021 review found that yogurt consumption could improve lactose tolerance and digestion.

 Plant-based products

 A variety of plant-based yogurt alternatives appeared in the 2000s, using soy milk, rice milk, and nut milks such as almond milk and coconut milk fermented with cultures.
-These products may be suitable for people with lactose intolerance or those who prefer plant-based foods such as vegetarians or vegans.
+These products may be suitable for people with lactose intolerance and those who prefer plant-based foods, such as vegetarians and vegans.
 Plant-based milks have different structures and components than dairy milk.
-Though they can be used to make many products similar to those made from dairy, there are differences in taste and texture.
-For example, "soy, almond, [and] coconut yogurts do not have the same delicate and smooth structure that conventional yogurts have."
+Though they can be used to make many products similar to those made from dairy, there are differences in taste and texture, and some consumers may feel that they lack the "delicate and smooth structure" of "conventional yogurts".
 Since plant-based milks do not contain lactose (the food of Streptococcus thermophilus and Lactobacillus bulgaricus), plant-based products usually contain different bacterial strains than yogurt, such as Lactobacillus casei, Lactobacillus rhamnosus, and Bifidobacterium bifidum.
-Plant-based products also vary considerably in their nutrition and ingredients, and may contain gums, stabilizers, high-intensity sweeteners, and artificial colors.
+Plant-based products also vary considerably in their nutrition and ingredients and may contain gums, stabilizers, high-intensity sweeteners, and artificial colors.

-In Europe, companies may not market their plant-based products using the word "yogurt" since that term is reserved for products of animal origin only – per European Union regulation 1308/2013 and a 2017 ruling in the Court of Justice of the European Union.
-Reaffirmed in 2021, per the USA FDA's Standard of Identity regulations, the word "yogurt" has been reserved for a product made from lactation and is a product of "milk-derived ingredients".
+In Europe, companies may not market their plant-based products using the word yogurt since that term is reserved for products of animal origin only – per European Union regulation 1308/2013 and a 2017 ruling in the Court of Justice of the European Union.
+Reaffirmed in 2021, per the US FDA's Standard of Identity regulations, the word yogurt has been reserved for a product made from lactation and is a product of "milk-derived ingredients".

+Ant yogurt

+Red wood ants have been used in Bulgaria and Turkey to make yogurt; a few ants are added to warm milk and left to ferment.
+Modern studies suggest that the ants' formic acid acidulates the milk, enabling microbes from the ants' microbes to thrive, and ant or bacterial enzymes break down milk proteins to produce a yogurt.